gc3-uzh-ch/gridka-school/tutorial/overview.rst

 the configuration of OpenStack services listed above you will have to first login on one of the nodes assigned to your group by doing::

-        ssh root@gks-NNN.scc.kit.edu -p 24 -X
+        ssh ostack@gks-NNN.scc.kit.edu -p 24 -X

 where NNN is one of the numbers assigned to you.
+As user `ostack`, you can run `sudo` and become root.

 Physical machines are assigned as follow: